ray-project/ray/doc/source/train/overview.rst

 ------

 Ray Train distributes model training compute to individual worker processes across the cluster.
-Each worker is a process that executes the `train_func` on compute resources (e.g., CPU, GPU).
+Each worker is a process that executes the `train_func` on compute resources (for example, CPU or GPU).
 The number of workers determines the parallelism of the training job, and can be configured through the `ScalingConfig`.

 ..
 Ray Train abstracts away the allocation and orchestration of nodes and compute resources for workers.